Redmi Note Prime

 The Xiaomi Redmi Note Prime is a smartphone released in December 2015 in India, developed by the Chinese company Xiaomi Inc. It is a part of the Redmi Note series of smartphones, and succeeded the Redmi Note 4G.
 Visually similar to its predecessor, it comes with a 5.5-inch screen, a quad-core 1.2 GHz Qualcomm Snapdragon 410 processor and runs MIUI 7 based on Android 4.4, which can be upgraded to MIUI 9 based on.

 Features

-The Redmi Note Prime has a 5.5 inch HD 720p IPS display, supporting 16-million colors.
-The device is powered by Qualcomm® Snapdragon 410 and equipped with 2 GB RAM and 16 GB internal storage expandable by microSD slot up to 64 GB.
+The Redmi Note Prime has a 5.5-inch HD 720p IPS display, supporting 16 million colors.
+The device is powered by Qualcomm® Snapdragon 410 processor and equipped with 2 GB RAM and 16 GB internal storage expandable by microSD slot up to 64 GB.
 The device also supports LTE-4G Dual SIM with Dual standby.
-Other features include a microphone, GPS, an 13MP rear camera with auto-focus and LED flash, a 5MP front camera.
-The battery is 3100mAh which provides 775 hours of stand by.
+Other features include a microphone, GPS, an 13 MP rear camera with auto-focus and LED flash, a 5 MP front camera.
+The battery is 3100 mAh, which provides 775 hours of standby.
 The rear camera is capable of recording videos at 1080p resolution, while the front camera supports 720p resolution recording.